 Seal and Insulate—Poorly sealed window, doors, air ducts can dramatically reduce the cooling efficiency of your choice of air conditioning systems.
 Every little bit helps!

 Programmable Thermostats— Programmable Multiple Zone, Thermostats help reduce energy consumption.
 You won’t have to manage your system daily or weekly to adjust the AC temperatures up or down.
 NOTE: Every degree higher you set your AC will reduce your home cooling bill by up to 5 percent.

 Avoid Unwanted Sources of Heat—Almost all appliances and plug-in devices push heat into your home.
 Turn off what you do not need or in use.
 Pay attention to the sun coming in certain windows at certain times of the day and year, shade windows to reduce unwanted heat.

 While thinking green, homeowners tend to feel a little overwhelmed when presented with the complete scope of work to Going Green.

 The Bottom Line, it is a smart choice for your bank statement and the environment, it’s not unusual for remodeling options.
 If you’re feeling unsure, Going Green is NOT an all-or-nothing investment, and not every homeowner has the time or the finances to purchase the most energy-efficient air conditioner and materials for all the Going Green Tips listed here.
 The truth is that any steps you take in Going Green is a good step!
 When it comes to the high cost of energy and the heavy consumption that drives the cooling system in your home, any Going Green Steps is a big benefit over the long haul.

-If you do think Going Green is the right choice for your home and family, talk with Advantage Air about adopting a Going Green remodeling plan that can be customized to your budget, Remember you don’t have to do it all at once!
+If you do think Going Green is the right choice for your home and family, talk with Advantage Air about adopting a Going Green remodeling plan that can be customized to your budget.
+Remember that you don’t have to do it all at once!